12 Best Ways to Keep a Thanksgiving Turkey Moist

 Digital vs. Analog Thermometers

-#11.
-Stuff Loosely or Not at All
+11. Stuff Loosely or Not at All

 The Stuffing Dilemma

-Moisture Alternatives for Stuffing Lovers
+Alternatives to Moisture for Stuffing Enthusiasts

-#12.
-Use a Roasting Rack
+12. Use a Roasting Rack

 Elevate for Even Cooking